+dent Service Fee, you must complete the online refund form.
 Refund forms must be submitted before the refund deadline.
-Waiving or receiving a Student Services Fee refund makes a student ineligible for the benefits associated with this fee.
+Waiving or receiving a Student Service Fee refund makes a student ineligible for the benefits associated with this fee, but not for any other student services.